byn9826/Thousanday-React/README.md

  ・You must use change="yes" to make this component interactive<p>
  ・You must define this.state.defaultRate as the default rate<p>
  ・rateChange(rateNum) will automaticlly get the rating value(which will be a number) from the users for you<p>

+Update:
+  From v0.0.20 to v0.1.0: Delete mouseover mouseLeave effects to make it more reliable.
 ##License
 MIT